AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-customize-linkshare.md

  </tbody>
 </table>

-Example - to set a one pixel grey border around embed code text and have nine pixels of padding:
+Example - to set a one pixel gray border around embed code text and have nine pixels of padding:

 ```
 .s7ecatalogviewer .s7linkdialog .s7dialoginputcontainer {